ESR-LSRI/2023_NoahL/dailyLogbook.md

 * Evergreen trees are used as inexpensive cosmic radiation shields in order to obtain accurate temperature measurements.
 * The IButton temperature sensors can additionally be used to calculate snowfall.
 * Lapse rate can be positive during nighttime when the ground is cooler than the atmosphere.
 (The ground radiates energy toward space)
+* Lapse rate is higher when its dry around summer.
+* Buried IButtons give 0C when snow is melting since that is the melting point.
+(The ground and air is heating it)

 ### Next Steps
 Begin to analyze data on the lapse rate, sunlight, and snowfall on [Mt.
 Baker.]